Ananya0104/File-Zipper/README.md

-8.For each non-leaf node, assign 0 to the left edge and 1 to the right edge.
+8. For each non-leaf node, assign 0 to the left edge and 1 to the right edge.

 ![image](https://user-images.githubusercontent.com/22562694/120909576-edf9df00-c693-11eb-8d05-eb837d93a3c0.png)